lighthart/GridBundle/README.md

                 symfony alias for a route, and the value being an array of parameters for said route.

+    post:       Buttons renders as submit inside a form and issues a post request.

 > **Warning**: Why is my button missing?
 If the router fails, the exception will be
 > caught and the button silently omitted.